elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-health-considerations-for-maintaining-nutritional-balance-and-adequate-protein-sources-in-a-vegetarian-diet.md

 url: /learn/education-studies/questions/what-are-the-key-health-considerations-for-maintaining-nutritional-balance-and-adequate-protein-sources-in-a-vegetarian-diet
 score: -1.0
 related_article1:
-    id: 162567
+    id: 162259
     title: >-
-        How does the ecological footprint of a diet relate to its environmental impact and sustainable eating practices?
+        How can you evaluate the credibility and relevance of evidence presented in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-ecological-footprint-of-a-diet-relate-to-its-environmental-impact-and-sustainable-eating-practices
+    url: /learn/education-studies/questions/how-can-you-evaluate-the-credibility-and-relevance-of-evidence-presented-in-a-text
 related_article2:
     id: 162259
     title: >-